South Pars/North Dome Gas-Condensate field: South Pars development

-NIOC is planning to develop the field in 24 to 30 phases, capable of producing about 25 e9cuft to 30 e9cuft of natural gas per day.
-Each standard phase is defined for daily production of 1 e9cuft of natural gas, 40,000 oilbbl of condensate, 1500 tonnes of liquefied petroleum gas (LPG) and 200 tonnes of sulfur, however some phases have some different production plans.
+NIOC was planning to develop the field in 24 to 30 phases, capable of producing about 25 e9cuft to 30 e9cuft of natural gas per day.
+Each standard phase was defined for daily production of 1 e9cuft of natural gas, 40,000 oilbbl of condensate, 1500 tonnes of liquefied petroleum gas (LPG) and 200 tonnes of sulfur, however some phases have some different production plans.
 Each of the phases is estimated to have an average capital spend of around US$1.5 billion, and most will be led by foreign oil firms working in partnership with local companies.